This site requires a more recent version of Adobe Flash Player to function properly.

 LinkedIn is making efforts to leverage growth in the mobile market.
 The mobile platform recently accounted for 50% of the total traffic to LinkedIn as compared to around 40% in Q4 2013.
 The number of page views on mobile grew faster than just for desktop.
 To bolster its mobile offering, LinkedIn acquired the newsreader app Pulse.
 With this acquisition, the company intends to boost content offering on its app and website to increase user engagement and improve its targeted search.

-Revenues from Hiring Solutions (Recruitment Services and Job Listings) business as % of total revenues has steadily increased in the last few years, growing from 22% in 2008 to 60% in 2014.
+Revenues from Talent Solutions (Hiring and learning & development) business as % of total revenues has steadily increased in the last few years, growing from 22% in 2008 to 60% in 2014.
 Meanwhile, the figure for Premium Subscriptions business has declined from 45% to 20% during the same period.
 We expect the Talent Solutions segment to continue to be driven by new customer additions, price hikes, and sales workforce increases in the future.

 LinkedIn has launched advanced recruitment solutions such as LinkedIn Recruiter, and made improvements to LinkedIn profiles, desktop homepage, and LinkedIn organizer.
 These products have adaptive features that help hiring managers target users based on profile information, including experience, industry and location.
 Such products will help LinkedIn increase the number of client companies and the revenues charged per client company.

 Similarly, Monster is ramping up its efforts to improve resume search by incorporating intelligent search technology, Semantic 6Sense, into its next generation of products for both employers and job seekers.
 The search technology is designed to be smarter than traditional keyword search by incorporating more weighting factors for searches.